where-to-stay

 Final Recommendation

-For luxury and the most dramatic views, the Parador de Ronda delivers its clifftop location and modern comforts.
-The terrace bar at sunset is unforgettable.
+For luxury and the most dramatic views, the Parador de Ronda is unbeatable though, if you have the budget for it.

 Whatever you choose, staying overnight in Ronda (rather than rushing through on a day trip) reveals why this dramatic clifftop town has captivated visitors for centuries.